Skip to main content

 September 7, 2008 Rev. Johnny Ray Noble, Ph.D., began his leadership of the Second Nazareth family.
 Focusing on teaching and preaching, Pastor Noble is expanding the evangelism outreach of the church as he leads us to be, "The Church in the Heart of the Community with the Community in its Heart.".
 Emphasizing biblical stewardship of our time, talent, treasure, and total being, the church is moving forward into the 21 century.
 Since Pastor Noble's tenure began the church has grown numerically, we have had aesthetic changes to beautify our sanctuary, audio visual upgrades, the strengthening of our ministries, a weekly radio broadcast, room set aside for nursery, creation of a young adult choir- Chosen Generation and children choir, and combination of the New Vision Praise Choir and the Musical Choir to form the Sanctuary Choir.
 We also have added the Hospitality Ministry to make our guests feel welcomed.

-Pastor Noble instituted several annual events Unity in the Community, a day for all of the church family, residents of the community, educational field, and public service could come together for a day of singing, eating, fun, and fellowship.
-The Christmas Gala, a time for friends, relatives, associates, and neighbors to come together to commemorate the birth of our Savior, celebrate the miracle of Christmas, and present our youth ages 16-21 to society.
+Pastor Noble instituted several events including Unity in the Community (a day for all of the church family, residents of the community, educational field, and public service could come together for a day of singing, eating, fun, and fellowship) and The Christmas Gala (a time for friends, relatives, associates, and neighbors to come together to commemorate the birth of our Savior, celebrate the miracle of Christmas, and present our youth ages 16-21 to society).

 Under Pastor Noble's leadership the vision to fufill Christ's command to preach the gospel to all the world is foremost in our minds.
 Our church is focused on five areas of emphasis: outreach/evangelism, ministry, worship, fellowship, and discipleship.
 Pastor Noble has lead the church to purchase additional property to meet our ministry needs, and reorganized the Edgewood Foundation and its Board of Directors to better serve our community and families.
 The Edgewood Foundation also partners with other like minded private and civic groups to deliver Summer Camp, afterschool programs, and informational workshops.

-Second Nazareth is excited about the future God has in store for us.
-Plans are being made to build a new 1,200 seat sanctuary, fully equipped with cutting edge technology and amenities to edify the body of Christ and serve humanity in greater capacities.
+In 2014 Second Nazareth entered its present sanctuary equipped with cutting edge technology and amenities to edify the body of Christ and serve humanity in greater capacities.
 God truly has smiled on the Second Nazareth church family.

 FELLOWSHIPS

 Second Nazareth Baptist Church maintains its long-standing commitment to fellowship.
-Several ministries have extensive involvement in external organizations: The Jubilee Choir (a founding member of the City Baptist Jubilee Choir Union), Senior Ushers' Ministry (founding member of the Capital City Usher Board Union), Nurses' Fellowship (founding member of the Columbia Christian Health Care Auxiliary), Brotherhood Club (Citywide Brotherhood), the Mission Department (Gethsemane Baptist Association) and the Deacon Ministry (United Baptist Deacons of Greater Columbia).
+Several ministries have extensive involvement in external organizations: The Jubilee Choir (a founding member of the City Baptist Jubilee Choir Union), the Mission Department (Gethsemane Baptist Association) and the Deacon Ministry (United Baptist Deacons of Greater Columbia).
+Past fellowships included Senior Ushers Ministry (founding member of the former Capital City Usher Board Union), Nurses' Fellowship (member of the Columbia Christian Health Care Auxiliary), and Brotherhood Club (Citywide Brotherhood).

 AFFILIATIONS